java-operator-sdk/jenvtest/README.md

 and/or
 [Dynamic Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)

-In general using additional standard frameworks to implement webhookhooks is adviced, like [kubernetes-webooks-framework](https://github.com/java-operator-sdk/kubernetes-webooks-framework) with Quarkus or Spring.
+In general, it is a best practice to use additional standard frameworks to implement Kubernetes webhooks, like [kubernetes-webooks-framework](https://github.com/java-operator-sdk/kubernetes-webooks-framework) with Quarkus or Spring.
 However, we demonstrate how it works in [this test](https://github.com/java-operator-sdk/jenvtest/blob/main/samples/src/test/java/io/javaoperatorsdk/jenvtest/KubernetesMutationHookHandlingTest.java#L53-L53)